 Loperamide medicines are sold over the counter in the United States and many countries around the world.
 It is a safe drug that was initially thought to be addictive and thus was controlled.
 However, the FDA approved it as an OTC after discovering it did not affect the central nervous system.
 It is widely known as one of the most effective medicines efficient at treating diarrhea.
 Its Multi-Symptom Relief capsule not only treats diarrhea but does a good job at combating the symptoms.
 It is the most commonly used anti-diarrhea medication recommended by both patients and health workers for its rapid results.

 There are several reasons for which people may prefer other alternatives to Loperamide.
 Chief among the reasons is its cost.
 Generally, some of the other alternatives like Pepto-Bismol may be relatively cheaper than Loperamide.
 Another reason may be the relief of symptoms associated with diarrhea.
 Aside from its Multi-Symptom Relief medication, the ‘usual’ Loperamide doesn’t treat symptoms.
 However, Kaopectate and Pepto treat symptoms associated with diarrhea.
 So in the absence of its Multi-Symptom Relief medicine, patients may seek other antidiarrheals to help treat the diarrhea symptoms.
 Health reasons may also cause people to look for alternatives.
 For example, patients who have a history of Loperamide abuse may receive medical advice to refrain from it any time they have diarrhea.

-There are numerous alternatives to Imodium tablets, gel caps, liquids, and chewables on the market.
+There are numerous alternatives to Loperamide tablets, gel caps, liquids, and chewable tablets on the market.
 It is important that when considering these options, users do not assume that they are completely safe just because they are available OTC.
-Just as with loperamide interactions and side effects, other medications can also be problematic.
-This should be considered before using any Imodium alternative.
+Just as with loperamide interactions and side effects, other medications can also have health consequences.
+Thus medical advice should be sought before using any alternative.